 Additionally, throughout our Community Services course you will learn more general skills to help you work and communicate effectively in the community services sector, follow and improve professional practice, and undertake project work.

 Inspire Education has clustered the CHC52015 to create a more effective and easy to follow learning experience.
 By grouping together similar course units, we have minimised the amount of repetitive course work you have to do to gain your qualification.

 This means that you only need to complete 7 workbooks to complete your course instead of studying and submitting requirements for each unit individually.

-Expected Study Hours: There are up to 1400 study hours for this course (including Vocational Placement), or up to 27 hours per week, depending on your industry experience and relevant knowledge.
+Expected Study Hours: There are up to 990 study hours for this course (including Vocational Placement), depending on your industry experience and relevant knowledge.

-Assessment Methods: Assessment methods for this course include a combination of written questions, projects, case studies, observation and a skills journal.
+Assessment Methods: Assessment methods for this course include a combination of questioning, product-based methods, portfolio, direct observation, and third-party evidence.
 These will give you maximum opportunity to develop your knowledge in community services and specialise in case management.